pereirathi/gutendex/README.md

 - `src`: Contains the source code of the application.
   - `src/App.tsx`: The main component that includes the routing logic and layout structure.
   - `src/components`: Reusable components such as book cards and detail views.
-  - `assets`: Static assets such as png images and SVG.
+  - `resources`: Static resources such as png images and SVG.
   - `src/services`: Utility like api, dictionary-texts helper functions and route.
   - `src/hooks`: Custom hooks for shared logic.
   - `src/styles`: Global styles and reusables.
 - `cypress`: E2E folder, with specs.
-- `public`: Publicly accessible assets.
+- `public`: Publicly accessible resources.

 ## Performance